 A luxury Denali edition is equipped with permanently engaged all-wheel drive, leather upholstery and specific front-end styling.
 Standard Yukon Denali equipment includes a monochrome exterior color scheme, a nine-speaker Bose audio system with an in-dash six-CD changer, GM’s OnStar communication system, XM Satellite Radio and 17-inch tires.
 GM’s StabiliTrak electronic stability system is optional on the regular Yukon and standard on the Denali.

-The differences between the Yukon and Tahoe are found mainly in the grille, where a prominent GMC badge is featured on the Yukon.
+Exterior The differences between the Yukon and Tahoe are found mainly in the grille, where a prominent GMC badge is featured on the Yukon.
 The four-door Yukon is slotted between the midsize Envoy and the full-size Yukon XL.
 Built on a 116-inch wheelbase, the rear-drive Yukon measures 198.8 inches long overall, 78.9 inches wide and 76.7 inches tall (which includes the roof rack) and is equipped with standard 16-inch tires.

 Interior The Yukon accommodates as few as seven and as many as nine occupants.
 Depending on the model, the front compartment may consist of two bucket seats or a three-place bench.
 A three-place middle bench and a three-place rear bench go into all standard Yukons, but separate second-row captain’s chairs are available.
 The folding middle and rear seats may be removed with the help of built-in wheels.
 Cargo volume is close to 105 cubic feet when the middle and rear seats are removed, but only 16.1 cubic feet with all of the seats in place.
 Adjustable pedals are available.

-The regular Yukon gets a standard 285-horsepower, 4.8-liter V-8 engine; a 295-hp, 5.3-liter V-8 is optional.
+Under the Hood The regular Yukon gets a standard 285-horsepower, 4.8-liter V-8 engine; a 295-hp, 5.3-liter V-8 is optional.
 The Yukon Denali is equipped with a 325-hp, 6.0-liter V-8.
 The regular Yukon comes with either rear-wheel drive or an automatically engaging four-wheel-drive system called Autotrac.
 The Yukon Denali has permanently engaged all-wheel drive, and computer-controlled shock absorbers change their stiffness based on driving conditions.
 All engines work with a four-speed-automatic transmission.

 Safety Dual-stage occupant-sensing airbags and antilock brakes are standard.
 Side-impact airbags and GM’s StabiliTrak electronic stability system are standard on the Denali version and optional on other Yukon models.

-People Who Viewed This Car Also Viewed
+People Who Viewed this Car Also Viewed